 Bishop Richard entered the Opus Dei Seminary of Cavabianca, Rome in 1996 and studied at Santa Croce Pontifical University, Rome, achieving a Bachelor of Theology in 1999.
 Of his time in Rome, Bishop Richard says that one of his fondest memories is participating in a Eucharistic Procession with St John Paul II when he should have been studying for a liturgy exam.

 Between 1999-2002, Bishop Richard studied at the University of Navarre, Spain where he received a Doctorate in Philosophy.
 On 14 February 2002, he was ordained a deacon and on 1 September 2002 a priest at the spectacular 11th Century Marian Shrine at Torrecuidad in northern Spain.
-Present at his ordination were his mother (who Bishop Richard says was so excited, she couldn’t sleep for a week), one of his brothers, his uncle Father Bob and Father Amin Abboud, the person who first invited Bishop Richard to think about becoming a priest.
+Present at his ordination were his mother (who Bishop Richard says was so excited, she couldn’t sleep for a week), one of his brothers, one of his cousins, his uncle Father Bob and Father Amin Abboud, the person who first invited Bishop Richard to think about becoming a priest.

-Since 2003, Bishop Richard has worked pastorally as a school and university chaplain at a number of NSW colleges.
-He was chaplain of Warrane College, Redfield College, Creston College Kenvale College and the Nairana Study Centre, and says that the best thing about working with students is being able to discuss all manner of ideas with them.
+Since 2003, Bishop Richard worked pastorally as a school and university chaplain at a number of NSW colleges.
+He was chaplain of Warrane College, Redfield College, Creston College, Kenvale College and the Nairana Study Centre, and says that the best thing about working with students is being able to discuss all manner of ideas with them.

 On 25 June 2016, Pope Francis appointed Bishop Richard as auxiliary bishop of Sydney and titular bishop of Thala in Tunisia.
 He was ordained as a bishop along with Bishop Anthony Randazzo on 24 August 2016 at St Mary’s Cathedral, Sydney.

-In November 2018 he takes up his position on the Australian Catholic Bishops Conference’s Bishops Commission for Life, Family and Public Engagement.
-He is also the Episcopal Vicar for the South Eastern Region, the Episcopal Vicar for Evangelisation and the Liaison Bishop for Tertiary Education.
+In November 2018 he took up his position on the Australian Catholic Bishops Conference’s Bishops Commission for Life, Family and Public Engagement.
+And in 2023 was appointed the Bishop Delegate to Prison Chaplaincy for the NSW Province of Bishops.